“Let’s take a hit and go for a run!”

 Everything in moderation

-Most importantly, whether you decide to involve cannabis into your routines or not, an important rule of thumb is to start small and always plan ahead.
+Most importantly, whether you decide to involve cannabis into your routines or not, an important rule of thumb is to start small and always plan.
 We all know it is a very fine line between making it out of the house, and slumping into your comfortable sofa.

 There you have it, get baked & get fit!

-This article was written by Ashton Leow, a soccer enthusiast and cannabis advocate.
+This article is written by Ashton Leow, a cannabis and soccer enthusiast